cthayes/cthayes-react/README.md

 You'll need to install NodeJS and npm.
 The Git cli is optional, but makes it easy to download the repo.

+This application is designed to take in data from a web service.
+You'll need to install and run the following server app - https://github.com/cthayes/cthayes-api.git

 ## Installation
 Download the repo or clone it with git: